 You can also download the explanatory notes as a PDF.

-Multipliers for a financial year are based on the previous year’s multiplier adjusted to reflect the Consumer Price Index (CPI) inflation figure for the September prior to the billing year, unless determined otherwise.
-The current multipliers are shown on the front of your bill and are unchanged from last year.
+Multipliers for a financial year are based on the previous year’s multiplier adjusted to reflect the Consumer Price Index (CPI) inflation figure for the September prior to the billing year, a lower multiplier is set by the government.
+The current multipliers are shown on the front of your bill.

-Further information about the grounds on which challenges may be made and the process for doing so can be obtained by contacting the VOA or at www.gov.uk/government/collections/check-and-challenge-step-by-step.
+Further information about the grounds on which challenges may be made and the process for doing so can be obtained by contacting the VOA or by consulting the VOA website.

 Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in their business rates bill).
 There are a range of available reliefs.
 Further details are provided below and at www.gov.uk/introduction-to-business-rates, at www.solihull.gov.uk/business/business-rates-reductions, or by contacting us.